- Coniferous Trees

 Mature Height/spread: Arborvitae (Tree of Life) can grow up to 40-50 ft with a spread of 10-15′.
 Slow to medium growth rate average 13-24″ per year in ideal conditions.

-Soil / Climate: White Cedar enjoy limestone soils, moist, boggy areas, is tolerant of acidic and alkaline soils.
-Full sun.
+Climate: Full sun.
 Partial shade is tolerated but plants become thin, open and much less appealing.
 Does well in cold climates.

 Notes: An evergreen tree with fan-like branches and scaly leaves.
 Conical shape, dense lumber is prized for its resistance to rot.
 Can be single-or multi-trunked.
 Has light brown or reddish-brown oblong blunt tip cones that are 3/8 -1/2″ in diameter.
 White cedar is commercially used for rustic fencing and posts, lumber, poles, shingles and in the construction of log cabins.
 Good for hedges, screens and windbreaks: place seedlings three feet apart for a tight hedge.